Health-RI/health-ri-metadata/README.md

 ## Introduction

-### Scope
+### Scope and current state of the Health-RI core metadata schema

 Building on the [1st version of the metadata schema](https://github.com/Health-RI/health-ri-metadata/tree/master), the scope of the plateau 2 version is to incorporate both [DCAT-AP NL](https://geonovum.github.io/DCAT-AP-NL30/) and the (yet to be finalized) [HealthDCAT-AP](https://healthdcat-ap.github.io/), as well as Health-RI specific requirements / needs for the National Health Data Catalogue.

-It therefore introduces several health-related properties (indicated in blue in the UML diagram below), with (where applicable) suggested or required controlled vocabularies.
+It introduces several health-related properties (indicated in blue in the UML diagram below), with (where applicable) suggested or required controlled vocabularies.

+Please note that HealthDCAT-AP has currently not officially been finalized and is subject to change and further specification.
+Once the official release is published, we will reevaluate and make the Health-RI schema compatible with HealthDCAT-AP.
+The current version of the model is based on the HealthDCAT-AP draft, version of 16-12-2024.
+In that version, cardinalities of HealthDCAT-AP are dependent for different access rights (public, restricted, non-public).
+It was decided to be compliant to the [open](https://healthdcat-ap.github.io/OPEN%20DATA%20HealthDCAT-AP%203.0.0.drawio.png) version for now, and cardinalities from that UML diagram of the HealthDCAT-AP specification were used as a reference for compliance checking.

 In addition, several **ELSI**-related metadata fields, as [gathered](https://health-ri.atlassian.net/wiki/spaces/HA/pages/469893133/Metadata+rondom+gebruiksvoorwaarden+en+authenticatie+autorisatie+en+ELSI+aspecten#Catalogus) by the Health-RI ELSI team, are included in this draft version, although not mandatory.
 The use of these properties will be explored and evaluated once the new version is implemented in the catalogue.

-Next to that, the **Project** and **Study**  classes are currently still under development.
-Therefore, the proposed properties, cardinalities and ranges are a starting point, and your input on these two classes is very welcome!
+Next to that, the **Project** and **Study** classes are introduced, but still contain minimal properties.
+The proposed properties, cardinalities and ranges are a starting point, and your input on these two classes is very welcome!
 If you would like to join the discussions on these two classes, feel free to contact us.

-Finally, the newly introduced property `data origin` (in grey in the UML), with the goal to discriminate non-synthetic from synthetic data, is included in the draft, but has to be further modelled.
-We now propose to further indicate the nature of the data (eg. Whole genome sequencing data, or questionnaire data) with `healthdcatap:healthCategory` and `healthdcatap:healthTheme`.
+Finally, the newly introduced property `data origin` (in grey in the UML), with the goal to discriminate non-synthetic from synthetic data, is included in the draft.
+We now propose to further indicate the **nature of the data** (eg. Whole genome sequencing data, or questionnaire data) with `healthdcatap:healthTheme`.

+Several classes have been included from of DCAT-AP NL and HealthDCAT-AP without further specification so far at Health-RI.
+This includes the DataService class.
+Therefore, these classes can be used, but are not yet further modelled to reflect specific needs of dataholders for the National Health Data Catalogue.

 ### Mandatory and Recommended

 In the version 2 of the schema, we extended the current version, which is based on the [DCAT-AP 3.0](https://semiceu.github.io/DCAT-AP/releases/3.0.0/) specification, by adding new properties from [HealthDCAT-AP](https://healthdcat-ap.github.io/) and [DCAT-AP NL](https://docs.geostandaarden.nl/dcat/dcat-ap-nl30/), as well as changing cardinalities in order to make it compatible with both extensions.
 Please note that [HealthDCAT-AP](https://healthdcat-ap.github.io/) is still in its draft version, so we made some properties less strict than what it currently specifies.
-Once the proper release is out, we will reevaluate and make our HRI schema compatible with the HealthDCAT-AP.

 In the HRI schema, we categorize components into `mandatory` and `recommended` classes and properties.
 A potential third category, `optional`, may be introduced in the future.

 In the context of data exchange: